J-Ramalho/industRial/docs/12_glossary.md

 ## DFSS

-One way of summarising the Six Sigma framework is presented below in a step by step approach with definitions.
-Each steps consists of an analyis of the product development and production process that progressively refines the final product specifications.
+One way of summarizing the Six Sigma framework is presented below in a step by step approach with definitions.
+Each steps consists of an analysis of the product development and production process that progressively refines the final product specifications.

 For a more detailed description we recommend reviewing the comprehensive Six Sigma certification reference book by @Munro2015.